The Emergent Fine Structure Constant of Quantum Spin Ice Is Large

 Since electric charges cannot be excited in the constrained Hilbert space, it may appear that $e_{\mathrm{QSI}}$ cannot be probed.
 However, it is possible to have electric field lines looping through the periodic boundaries without violating the ice rules~\cite{Hermele2004,Shannon2012}.
 As a gedanken experiment, an elementary unit of the electric field can be created by first exciting an electric charge-anticharge pair, moving the electric charge around the lattice through a periodic boundary, and then annihilating it with the electric anticharge.
 This leaves behind an elementary unit of electric flux passing through the boundary.
 As the dynamics of the QSI Hamiltonian preserve the ice rule locally, the Hilbert space decomposes into electric topological sectors $\bm{\phi} = (\phi_{1}, \phi_{2}, \phi_{3})\in\mathbb{Z}^{3}$, where $\phi_{i}$ gives the number of elementary units of electric flux through the $i^{\text{th}}$ direction.

 The electric field created by this procedure is uniform when the lattice is coarse-grained.
 By computing the ground state energy in each electric topological sector, we can thus extract the value of $e_{\mathrm{QSI}}$.
-As shown in the methods, $\bm{E}$ can be found using Gauss's law which then gives an expression for the electric field energy density
+As shown in the supplemental material, $\bm{E}$ can be found using Gauss's law which then gives an expression for the electric field energy density

 where $a$ is the lattice constant of the face-centered cubic lattice underlying the pyrochlore lattice and $Q$ is a dimensionless $3\times 3$ matrix characterizing the shape of the periodic volume.
 The inset of Fig.~\ref{fig:e2_and_c_data}a shows the fit of Eqn.~\eqref{eqn:uE} to the $u$ ED data at $\mu = \zeta = 0$, yielding $e_{\mathrm{QSI}} = 0.20(1)\sqrt{ag}$.
+The ED data is obtained across a range of finite-size samples (up $N=96$ spins and $180$ different shapes).
 The spread of the data about the fit, and the corresponding variation in $e_{\mathrm{QSI}}$, comes from the variations in the measurement for different lattice shapes occurring due to the limited sizes accessible with ED.

 Fig.~\ref{fig:e2_and_c_data}a shows $e_{\mathrm{QSI}}$ measured at different values of $\zeta$ and $\mu$ in Eqn.~\eqref{eqn:QSIp} along the $\mu = 0$ and $\zeta = 0$ axes, respectively.
 As $\zeta$ becomes increasingly positive and $\mu$ increasingly negative, $e_{\mathrm{QSI}}$ increases.
 This has a simple interpretation.
 Both of these perturbations increase the microscopic energy for spins across hexagonal plaquettes to be parallel, which in terms of the eQED correspond to states with local electric flux in the direction of the parallel spins.
 This increases the energy of the sectors with global electric flux, producing a larger $e_{\mathrm{QSI}}$.